 Depending on the wording you have chosen for session chairs, discussants or moderators, you may now select presiding or moderating persons for the session.
 Information entered in “Further Information on the Session“ will directly be shown on the main session overview page (therefore keep this short), while details written for the “Session Abstract” will be displayed once the detailed session view and the display of abstracts is enabled for a session (see below).

 Please note: To assign discussants to each presentation of a session separately, go to

 Overview => Settings => Main Settings for Paper and Abstract Submission

 and “Enable Discussants” in the section “Form Settings for all Submissions”.
 Now administrative users and chairs can select a discussant for each presentation when they edit the details of the presentation.

-The section “Access to contributions in session overview for normal users” addresses the available session information for users.
-First, if you want to limit the session visibility and access to users from certain user groups, use the option "Limit Session Visibility to User Group".
-The option “Are the abstracts visible?” defines if the authors’ abstracts will be displayed in the detailed presentation of each session.
-The option “Can the contributions be downloaded?” determines who will get access to the uploaded papers.
-Please remember to enable the download for each submission type / track here:
+The next section “Access to Contributions in Session Overview for Normal Users” addresses the available session information.
+The option “Are the abstracts visible?” defines if and to whom the authors’ abstracts will be displayed in the detailed presentation of each session.
+Use the option “Can the contributions be downloaded?” to determine who will get access to the uploaded papers or presentations.
+Please remember to also enable downloads for each submission type / track here:

 Overview => Settings => Manage Submission Types / Conference Tracks

 The next option “Include File Download Links in Session Export” allows you to define whether the URL of each presentation should be part of the file / spreadsheet created with the data export function.